Localization theorems in topological Hochschild homology and topological cyclic homology: The general localization theorem

-In general, we call $(\aB,\aA)$ a \term{localization pair} when $\aB$ is a pretriangulated spectral category $\aB$ and $\aA$ is a full spectral subcategory such that $\pi_{0}\aA$ is thick in $\pi_{0}\aB$; we say that the localization pair is small when the spectral category $\aB$ is small.
+In general, we call $(\aB,\aA)$ a \term{localization pair} when $\aB$ is a pretriangulated spectral category and $\aA$ is a full spectral subcategory such that $\pi_{0}\aA$ is thick in $\pi_{0}\aB$; we say that the localization pair is small when the spectral category $\aB$ is small.
 This definition of localization pair differs slightly from that of Keller \cite[2.4]{KellerCyclic} in that we do not require a well-behaved ambient category (our additional requirement that $\aA$ be thick is for convenience rather than necessity by Theorem~\ref{thmthick}).

-In Theorem~\ref{thmgenone}, letting $\aZ$ the full subcategory of objects of $\aC$ in the thick closure of the image of $\aA$, then $(\aC,\aZ)$ is a localization pair and $(\aB,\aA)\to (\aC,\aZ)$ is a map of localization pairs: It is a spectral functor $\aB\to\aC$ that takes $\aA$ into $\aZ$.
-Note that for any objects $x,y$ in $\aZ$, the spectrum $\aZ(x,y)$ is trivial, and so $\THH(\aZ)$ is trivial.
-The inclusion of $\THH(\aC)$ in the homotopy cofiber of $\THH(\aZ)\to\THH(\aC)$ is a weak equivalence and a cyclotomic map.
-We have the cyclotomic map of homotopy cofibers
+In Theorem~\ref{thmgenone}, letting $\aZ$ be the full subcategory of objects of $\aC$ in the thick closure of the image of $\aA$, then $(\aC,\aZ)$ is a localization pair and $(\aB,\aA)\to (\aC,\aZ)$ is a map of localization pairs: It is a spectral functor $\aB\to\aC$ that takes $\aA$ into $\aZ$.
+Note that for any objects $x,y$ in $\aZ$, the spectrum $\aZ(x,y)$ is homotopically trivial, and so $THH(\aZ)$ is homotopically trivial.
+The inclusion of $THH(\aC)$ in the homotopy cofiber of $THH(\aZ)\to THH(\aC)$ is therefore a weak equivalence.
+We have the map of homotopy cofibers

+and we prove Theorem~\ref{thmgenone} by showing that this map is a weak equivalence: We get the statement for $TR(\aC)$ and $TC(\aC)$ because the weak equivalence on $THH$ above implies that the map of cyclotomic spectra